Key Points

 Diagnosing food allergies is challenging in dogs and cats.
 Your veterinarian will use a combination of information from you (a history), physical examination, and laboratory testing to rule out other causes, such as skin infections.

 The length of the trial period is determined by how long it takes for offending allergens to leave your pet’s system.
+Only use veterinarian-recommended therapeutic foods for elimination diet trials.
+These diets are free of any other potential allergens that might be present in OTC diet foods.

 In some cases, additional vet-prescribed medication might be needed.
 These include: